shi-rudo/awesome-stock-trading/README.md

 #### Price Action Trading
 - [Price Action Breakdown](https://www.goodreads.com/book/show/29460388-price-action-breakdown) - Laurentiu Damir, 2016 </br>
-This book by Laurentiu Damir offers a comprehensive guide to trading using pure price action analysis in financial markets.
-Covering concepts, ideas, and trading methods based on pure price action, it can be applied to various financial markets, including Forex, Futures, Stocks, Commodities, and others.
-The approach is centered on identifying key supply and demand levels for trading.
-By studying this book, readers will learn how to analyze price action movements to identify the bulk of trading volume without relying on additional tools or technical indicators.
-It is a valuable resource for traders seeking to enhance their trading strategies using price action analysis.
+This book provides a comprehensive guide to trading pure price action analysis.
+It covers concepts, ideas and trading methods based on pure price action and can be applied to various financial markets.

 - [Price Action Trading Secrets](https://www.goodreads.com/book/show/55854507-price-action-trading-secrets) - Rayner Teo, 2020 </br>
 Rayner Teo's book is a comprehensive guide on using price action trading to achieve consistent profitability in the market.
 Covering trading strategies, tools, and techniques, the book is written in a simple, step-by-step manner, making it accessible even for beginners.
 Rayner Teo, the author, is a professional trader and well-known trading coach, adding credibility and real-world experience to the book.